libmapper/libmapper/doc/tutorials/tutorial_c.md

 the case of sequenced or algorithimically-generated signals).

-_libmapper_ provides helper functions for getting the current device-time, setting the value of a `mpr_time_t` from other representations, and comparing or copying timetags.
+_libmapper_ provides helper functions for getting the current device-time, setting the value of a `mpr_time` structure from other representations, and comparing or copying timetags.
 Check the API documentation for more information.

 ## Working with signal instances